Melissa Gordon, Emily VanderKamp and Olivia Halic—IB Research

-US schools with a high proportion of low-income students are eligible to become Title I schools, which allows for the allotment of federal resources to attempt to close this achievement gap (US Department of Education, 2014).
-This study identifies trends in Title I schools offering IB programmes, explores issues of access to the IB, and examines the postsecondary trajectories of IB students from these schools.
-Overall, 60% of all public schools that offered one or more IB programme in the US were designated Title I in 2012–2013.
-The findings indicate that Diploma Programme (DP) students from Title I schools, including low-income and minority students, enroll in college at much higher rates than national averages.
+US schools with a high proportion of students from low-income families are eligible to become Title I schools, which allows for the allotment of federal resources to attempt to close the achievement gap (US Department of Education, 2014).
+This study identifies trends in Title I schools offering IB programmes, explores issues of access to the IB, and examines the postsecondary trajectories of IB students from Title I schools.
+Overall, 60% of all public schools that offered one or more IB programme(s) in the US were designated Title I in 2012–2013.
+The findings indicate that Diploma Programme (DP) students from Title I schools, including students from low-income families, enroll in college at much higher rates than national averages.
 Moreover, DP students from Title I schools enroll in college at the same rate as DP students from US public schools generally.
-Additionally, results show that African American DP students from Title I schools enroll in college at higher rates than any other racial group, and this is even the case for African American DP students from low-income families.
+These findings suggest that students from many different backgrounds who participate in the DP are similarly successful in terms of postsecondary enrollment.